Football writer Adrian Clarke looks at six key tactical trends that have emerged across the 2024/25 season so far.

 Fast starts have been rewarded plenty of times in 2024/25.

-We have seen 0.43 goals per game scored inside the first quarter of an hour of matches this season, which is a noticeable leap from recent seasons where it plateaued between 0.38 and 0.39.
+We have seen 0.43 goals per game scored inside the first quarter of an hour of matches this season - a noticeable leap from recent seasons where the average plateaued between 0.38 and 0.39.

-The overall share of goals scored inside the opening 15 minutes is just shy of three per cent higher than it was in 2023/24.
+The overall share of goals scored inside the opening 15 minutes stands at 14.4 per cent so far in 2024/25, a figure that is 2.9 per cent higher than last season (11.5 per cent).

 PL goals in the opening 15 minutes compared